Dean of the Faculty

 • Focus on the balance between leadership aspirations and personal professional research/scholarship goals

-Eligibility: Applications will be accepted from associate and full professors, senior lecturers and distinguished senior lecturers.
+Eligibility: Applications will be accepted from associate and full professors (including Professors of the Practice and (Research) faculty), senior lecturers and distinguished senior lecturers.

 Criteria for Selection: Participants will be selected to represent a broad range of academic disciplines and leadership ambitions.